awsdocs/aws-toolkit-visual-studio-user-guide/doc_source/dynamodb-tkv.rst

    :guilabel:`Write Capacity` field, type the number of write capacity units.
 You must specify a minimum of three read capacity units and five write capacity units.
-For more information about read and write capacity units, go to :ddb-dg:`Provisioned Throughput in DynamoDB <HowItWorks.ProvisionedThroughput>`.
+For more information about read and write capacity units, go to
+   `Provisioned Throughput in DynamoDB <http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.ProvisionedThroughput.html>`_.

 6. (Optional) Select :guilabel:`Enable Basic Alarm` to alert you when your table's request rates are too high.
 Choose the percentage of provisioned throughput per 60 minutes that must be exceeded